Bokeh Diffusion: Defocus Blur Control in Text-to-Image Diffusion Models

 \subsection{Leveraging In-the-wild Image Augmentation}

 In principle, real photographs with naturally occurring lens blur provide the most faithful representation of defocus blur in varied scenes.
 However, major limitations arise when relying exclusively on in-the-wild (ITW) data.
-First, images of the same scene captured at multiple camera settings (e.g., identical viewpoint at f/1.8 and f/16) are exceedingly rare.
+First, images of the same scene captured at multiple camera settings (\eg, identical viewpoint at f/1.8 and f/16) are exceedingly rare.
 Consequently, the model can struggle to disentangle the defocus blur from the underlying scene arrangement, leading to local minima.
-Second, real images often exhibit shooting preference bias (e.g., portrait photographers opting for wide apertures, landscape photographers going for narrow ones).
+Second, real images often exhibit shooting preference bias (\eg, portrait photographers opting for wide apertures, landscape photographers going for narrow ones).
 While there do exist datasets with multi-aperture captures of the same scene~\cite{abuolaim2020defocus, ignatov2020rendering, zhangSyntheticDefocusLookahead2019}, they are typically small in scale due to the manual effort required for such data collection.
 Moreover, these datasets tend to focus on static, inanimate scenes, since capturing precisely aligned shots with varying apertures is difficult when dynamic elements (\eg, people or animals) are present.
 This limited diversity makes them less suitable for training a generative model that must generalize across varied subjects, environments, and compositions.

 To address these challenges, we build a hybrid training pipeline combining two complementary data sources.
 First, we curate a collection of in-the-wild photographs enriched with lens metadata, which offers diverse content and authentic photographic blur across many scenes (\secref{dataset-itw}).
 Second, we apply synthetic defocus blur augmentations to nearly all-in-focus images~\cite{yuanGenerativePhotographySceneConsistent2024} (\secref{dataset-synth}) for contrastive image pairs.
 This strategy enables the model to learn realistic defocus in diverse settings while also acquiring supervision to disentangle blur from the scene.